aman-kumar-singh07/Yelp-Business-Review-SentimentAnalysis/README.md

 # Yelp-Business-Review-SentimentAnalysis

 Tech stack being used here Amazon S3, Python, Snowflake and SQL.
-We will first split the large JSON file into smaller files using Python for faster data ingestion.
+We will first split the large JSON file (5GB- 7 million) into smaller files using Python for faster data ingestion.
 Then we will upload that data in s3 and then Snowflake.
 Lastly we will answer some interesting business problems using SQL.

 ## 📌 Problem 1: Find the number of businesses in each category